tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 improve this feature.
 See more details on
     [this plugin's blog](http://tokkonopapa.github.io/WordPress-IP-Geo-Block/ "Blog of IP Geo Block").

-4. Support `Anyone can register` for membership of [BuddyPress](https://wordpress.org/plugins/buddypress/ "WordPress › BuddyPress « WordPress Plugins") and [bbPress](https://wordpress.org/plugins/bbpress/ "WordPress › bbPress « WordPress Plugins")
+4. Support `Anyone can register` for membership.
+You can configure this plugin such that a registered user can login as the membership from anywhere, but a request of a new user registration, lost password or subscribing comment is blocked by the country code.
+It is suitable for [BuddyPress](https://wordpress.org/plugins/buddypress/ "WordPress › BuddyPress « WordPress Plugins") and [bbPress](https://wordpress.org/plugins/bbpress/ "WordPress › bbPress « WordPress Plugins") to help reducing spams.
-to reduce registration spam.
-Registered users can login as membership from anywhere but the request of new user registration or lost password is blocked by the country code.

 5. HTTP Response code can be selectable as `403 Forbidden` to deny access pages, `404 Not Found` to hide pages or even `200 OK` to redirect to the top